chiedo/flask-starter/README.md

 Run pip install -r requirements.txt to get all packages.

-Be sure to add the following to your system or virtual env's venv/bin/activate file to set up the python path for testing: export PYTHONPATH="PATHTOYOURAPP:$PYTHONPATH"
+Be sure to add the following to venv/bin/activate so you can run tests from the home directory of the app: export PYTHONPATH="PATHTOYOURAPP:$PYTHONPATH"

-Should be good to go